Have you heard the exciting 5SOS news? That’s right, our boys have scored their fourth-straight ARIA number one for their new album CALM.

 — karen loves calum (@calumhoodwild) April 1, 2020

 — mandy (@notearscaIum) April 5, 2020

 i’m so in love with this album so of course i had to draw it✨i’m so proud of u and i couldn’t be happier that u went to no. 1 here in the uk<3 love u always @5SOS #5SOSCALM #5SOSWORLDDOMINATION pic.twitter.com/rBszfsW0oN

 — erin (@talkfastbws) April 4, 2020

 So there you have it.
 5SOS have released a perfect pop record with CALM and we will be listening to it over and over.
 If you haven’t already, take a listen to CALM below.
 Or give it another listen, who’s counting?

-5 Seconds of Summer will bring their No Shame World tour to Australia this November and December.
+5 Seconds of Summer will bring their No Shame World tour to Australia in March 2021.
 Tickets are on sale via Ticketmaster.com.au